Whatapalaver/100_Days_of_Code/r2-log.md

 ## Log

+### R2D14
+I cemented quite a lot of knowledge with the student_directory challenge today.
+Saved and loaded data from csv files.
+Grasped the concept of ARGV (runtime arguments) and the then necessary specification of STDIN (standard input ie. keyboard) for .gets as otherwise it would default to the ARGV input.
+I also just about grasped the use of instance variables dfue to scope.
+While I've used these before I didn't realise we could bypass it by setting the variable (defined elsewhere) as an argument to a method.

+All good stuff.
+Plus.
+I combined the pomodoro method with sourdough production today as the timing was perfect for the dough folding stage.

 ### R2D13
 I started the student-directory challenge today.
 It was pretty challenging.
 Designed to be a simple example of how to take a github project from strt to finish - it left me struggling with hashes or at least arrays of hashes yet again.
 I'm beginning to see a theme of hash mental blocks.
 I reviewed previous students commits and found a really good (understandable) solution by Simone.
 I reckon there is a fine line between cheating and admirable researching?